TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-interface.md

 Of course, `data.subscribe.bind(data)` returns a new function each time it's called.
 I used the [`useCallback`](https://react.dev/reference/react/useCallback) hook to [memoize](https://en.wikipedia.org/wiki/Memoization) the bound function and ensure that it only changes if the `data` prop changes.

-Annoyingly, I had to disable the ESLint rule `react-hooks/exhaustive-deps` for this line with a [configuration comment](https://eslint.org/docs/latest/use/configure/rules#using-configuration-comments-1).
+This works, but fails the ESLint rule `react-hooks/exhaustive-deps`.
 ESLint can only validate that dependencies are correct if the first argument to `useCallback` is an inline function definition.
-In this case dependencies are trivially correct as there's no way that `bind` can capture any additional context and the only argument is listed as a dependency.
+My first thought was to disable the rule for this line with a [configuration comment](https://eslint.org/docs/latest/use/configure/rules#using-configuration-comments-1).
+However, I realized that it would be straightforward to replace `bind` with an equivalent arrow function expression.

 The rest of the changes were simple.